pooyanjamshidi/mls/projects.md

 ## Final Report

 Each group needs to write a project report (in addition to the IPython notebook, their content could overlap) of at least four-pages, not including references.
-A one-page abstract for the report is due on the date you will present the progress, **October 23**.
-The final project report is due on **December 11**.

 ## Guideline